pauldubois777/AuthExamplePublic/README.md

 If you want to take a great Angular 2 course, checkout out[Angular 2 - The Complete Guide](https://www.udemy.com/the-complete-guide-to-angular-2)

-## Demo

-You can view a working Demo [here](http://authexample.coderforchrist.com).

-*You do not have to use real email addresses in the demo, since it does not require email verification*

 ## How It Works

 When the user first visits the site, they are present with the un-protected Home page.
 They can click a button to sign in, or create a new account.